Xiewp/PFAN/README.md

 You need to download the domain_adaptation_images dataset for test.

 Training:
-    1.run 'train.py' to get the centor vector
+    1.run 'train.py' to get the prototype vector
     2.run 'pseudo.py' to get the new train dataset 3.execute 1&2 alternatively and iteratively